JerBouma/jerbouma.github.io/_pages/resume.md

   <div class="progress-container">
     <div class="progress-bar" style="width: 60%;"></div>
     <div class="tooltip">
         I used to own a Web Design firm in which I got most of my <b>CS33 & HTML</b> experience from.
 Next to that, this website is a great consistent refresher on everything CSS and HTML.
-I also greatly value this experience because of how throughly it is embeded in other programs making it much easier for me to work with those.
+I also greatly value this experience because of how thoroughly it is embedded in other programs making it much easier for me to work with those.
     </div>
   </div>
 </div>